Home » Blog » Asia » Japan » Best Places to Visit in Tokyo for First-Timers: FULL Guide

 Tokyo is overwhelming with sights, sounds, and smells.
-Welcome to Japan’s quirky capital city.
+Welcome to Japan’s quirky capital city!

-Tokyo or known officially as Tokyo Metropolis is known to be a mixture of technology and tradition.
+Tokyo known officially as Tokyo Metropolis is known to be a mixture of technology and tradition.
 You can see historical temples next to neon-lit towers.
+Did you know that Tokyo was formerly known as Edo?
+Aside from that, Tokyo also holds the Japanese Emperor's seat as well as the Japanese government.

-And did you know that Tokyo was formerly known as Edo?
-Aside from that, Tokyo also holds the Japanese Emperors seat as well as the Japanese government.
 The Imperial Palace is located within vast public gardens.
 While we all know that Tokyo is a city; it is officially governed and regarded as a “metropolitan prefecture” which is something unique to Tokyo since it is a combination of a prefecture and city elements.
 Cool huh?

-Best Time To Visit Tokyo
+Best Time to Visit Tokyo

 Depending on your purpose of visiting Tokyo, Japan I would love to introduce you to the best seasons and time of the year to be there.
+There are four Tokyo seasons:

 Spring Season (March to May)

-If you want to see their famous cherry blossoms you should be there by late of March and early of April.
+If you want to see their famous cherry blossoms you should be there by late March and early April.
 Then you will HAVE TO go on a date under the blossoming trees and have a picnic.
 Talking about being romantic.

 Since most of the Japanese go on vacation this time of year, usually held from April 29 to May 5, you will be able to enjoy their Golden Week for a relaxing and quiet time in the city.